ezsystems/ezpersonalization-documentation/docs/ecommerce_plugins/oxid.md

 ![OXID customer ID](img/oxid_customerid.png "OXID customer ID")

-Please be patient.
+!!! note
 After the plugin is activated it takes about a day until the first recommendations are available.
+The recommendation engine needs to collect statistical information before high quality recommendations can be provided.
+If enough tracking data is available, they will be rendered in your shop.
 The recommendation engine needs to collect statistical information before high quality recommendations can be provided.
 If enough tracking data is available, they will be rendered in your shop.